David Hume: Ethics

 Hume's writings on ethics began in the 1740 Treatise and were refined in his An Enquiry Concerning the Principles of Morals (1751).
 He understood feeling, rather than knowing, as that which governs ethical actions, stating that "moral decisions are grounded in moral sentiment."
 Arguing that reason cannot be behind morality, he wrote:

 Morals excite passions, and produce or prevent actions.
 Reason itself is utterly impotent in this particular.
 The rules of morality, therefore, are not conclusions of our reason.

 Hume's moral sentimentalism was shared by his close friend Adam Smith, and the two were mutually influenced by the moral reflections of their older contemporary, Francis Hutcheson.
 Peter Singer claims that Hume's argument that morals cannot have a rational basis alone "would have been enough to earn him a place in the history of ethics."

 Hume also put forward the is–ought problem, later known as Hume's Law, denying the possibility of logically deriving what ought to be from what is.
 According to the Treatise (1740), in every system of morality that Hume has read, the author begins by stating facts about the world as it is but always ends up suddenly referring to what ought to be the case.
 Hume demands that a reason should be given for inferring what ought to be the case, from what is the case.
 This is because it "seems altogether inconceivable, how this new relation can be a deduction from others."

-Hume's theory of ethics has been influential in modern-day meta-ethical theory, helping to inspire emotivism, and ethical expressivism and non-cognitivism, as well as Allan Gibbard's general theory of moral judgment and judgments of rationality.
+Hume's theory of ethics has been influential in modern-day meta-ethical theory, helping to inspire emotivism, and ethical expressivism and non-cognitivism, as well as Allan Gibbard's general theory of moral judgement and judgements of rationality.

 Aesthetics

 Hume's ideas about aesthetics and the theory of art are spread throughout his works, but are particularly connected with his ethical writings, and also the essays "Of the Standard of Taste" and "Of Tragedy" (1757).
 His views are rooted in the work of Joseph Addison and Francis Hutcheson.
-In the Treatise (1740), he touches on the connection between beauty & deformity and vice & virtue.
+In the Treatise (1740), he touches on the connection between beauty and deformity and vice and virtue.
 His later writings on the subject continue to draw parallels of beauty and deformity in art with conduct and character.

 In "Standard of Taste", Hume argues that no rules can be drawn up about what is a tasteful object.
 However, a reliable critic of taste can be recognised as objective, sensible and unprejudiced, and as having extensive experience.
 "Of Tragedy" addresses the question of why humans enjoy tragic drama.
 Hume was concerned with the way spectators find pleasure in the sorrow and anxiety depicted in a tragedy.
 He argued that this was because the spectator is aware that he is witnessing a dramatic performance.
 There is pleasure in realising that the terrible events that are being shown are actually fiction.
 Furthermore, Hume laid down rules for educating people in taste and correct conduct, and his writings in this area have been very influential on English and Anglo-Saxon aesthetics.